rastersoft/slingshot_app_launcher/README.md

        or text)
     9: Allows to choose between categories mode or pure icon mode Now highlights all the possible buttons
+   10: Keeps the window size even when changing the mode

 Created by Raster Software Vigo (rastersoft) http://www.rastersoft.com